Digital Marketing Tips & Advice For 2021

 1. Always Verify Your Data

 Nicholas is the co-founder and creative partner at The Good Bamboo, an award-winning digital marketing agency.
-With experience in social media, marketing communications, and marketing strategy, Nicholas has a wealth of knowledge to offer his clients.
+With experience in social media, communications, and marketing strategy, Nicholas has a wealth of knowledge to offer his clients.

 One thing that usually goes unmentioned is how you can use some platforms to cover ‘data gaps’ in other platforms and to verify existing data.
 Too often we look at one result and think ‘oh that’s data, it must be right!’ and make quick decisions.